MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/pricing-models.md

 ## Unprofitable pricing models

 An unprofitable pricing model is one where it costs you more to deliver the service than the revenue you earn.
-For example, you might charge a flat rate per tenant without any limits for your service, but then build your service with consumption-based Azure resources.
+For example, you might charge a flat rate per tenant without any limits for your service, but then build your service with consumption-based Azure resources and without per tenant [usage caps](#usage-caps).
 In this situation, you may be at risk of your tenants overusing your service and making it unprofitable to serve them.

 Generally, you want to avoid unprofitable pricing models.
 However, there are situations where you might choose to adopt an unprofitable pricing model, including: